 We accessed reserved PEG funds (we cannot bond) to replace an old and obsolete truck with an HD vehicle for public access production.

-We have transformed our outdated website for accessibility and increased awareness of cable issues.
+We transformed our outdated website for accessibility and increased awareness of cable issues in 2018.

 Through our attorneys, Beier, Howlett, PC, we have participated in telecommunication filings from local to state and federal levels.
 Current issues include preservation of PEG funding and accessibility for all communities, as well as the implications of the Time Warner/Comcast and AT&T/Direct TV mergers with respect to local communities.

 We have partnered with MI NATOA (Michigan Chapter of the National Association of Telecommunications Officers and Advisors) to highlight the benefits of local control.

 We began broadcasting our Public access (BAPA), Educational (BPS) and Governmental (BAMA) channels on ATT Uverse Ch 99 platform 9/09.
 There are still some technical challenges as we cannot see our signal at the BCTV studio and await a commercial remedy from ATT.